Danes: Diaspora

 The Danish diaspora consists of emigrants and their descendants, especially those who maintain some of the customs of their Danish culture.
 A minority of approximately fifty thousand Danish-identifying German citizens live in the former Danish territory of Southern Schleswig (Sydslesvig), now located within the borders of Germany, forming around ten percent of the local population.
 In Denmark, the latter group is often referred to as "Danes south of the border" (De danske syd for grænsen), the "Danish-minded" (de dansksindede), or simply "South Schleswigers".
-Due to immigration there are considerable populations with Danish roots outside Denmark in countries such as the United States, Brazil, Canada, Greenland and Argentina.
+Due to immigration there are considerable populations with Danish roots outside Denmark in countries such as the United States, Brazil, Canada, Greenland, Peru and Argentina.

 Danish Americans (Dansk-amerikanere) are Americans of Danish descent.
 There are approximately 1,500,000 Americans of Danish origin or descent.
 Most Danish-Americans live in the Western United States or the Midwestern United States.
 California has the largest population of people of Danish descent in the United States.
 Notable Danish communities in the United States are located in Solvang, California, and Racine, Wisconsin, but these populations are not considered to be Danes for official purposes by the Danish government, and heritage alone can not be used to claim Danish citizenship, as it can in some European nations.

 According to the 2006 Census, there were 200,035 Canadians with Danish background, 17,650 of whom were born in Denmark.
 Canada became an important destination for the Danes during the post war period.
 At one point, a Canadian immigration office was to be set up in Copenhagen.

 In Greenland, a self-governing territory under Danish sovereignty, there are approximately 6,348 Danish Greenlanders making up roughly 11% of the territory's population.

+In South America, we find Danish clusters in countries such as Argentina, and Peru.
+In the case of Argentina, the main cities where Danes settled were called the "triangle": Tandil, Necochea, and Tres Arroyos.
+In Peru, although the migration was significantly smaller we do find a sizable amount of Danes and people of Danish descent in Lima.
+The Rasmussen family, with their founder Jorgen Rasmussen who moved to Peru in 1864.
+He is known for his contributions to the building of the electrical system in the country.
+In commemoration for his contributions, a plaque hangs in the administrative buildings of the country's electrical headquarters.

+Genetics

+The most common Y-DNA haplogroups among Danes are R1b (37.3 %) and I1 (32.8 %).